2012 International V8 Supercars Championship: Mid-season changes

 Greg Murphy was ruled out of the Symmons Plains round due to a back injury sustained in a collision during the 2012 Clipsal 500.
 Dunlop Series driver David Russell replaced him for the event.
 Two weeks before the event at Hidden Valley Raceway, Murphy suffered a relapse of his back injury and Kelly Racing announced that he would be forced to sit out until at least the Sandown 500 endurance race.
 David Russell was retained as Murphy's replacement for Hidden Valley, with Formula One World Champion Jacques Villeneuve joining the team for Townsville, Queensland Raceway and Sydney Motorsport Park events.

 Todd Kelly was ruled out of the final four events of the 2012 season, after undergoing surgery for a shoulder injury sustained in a training accident.
 Kelly's endurance partner, Tim Blanchard, replaced him for the remainder of the season.

 Greg Ritter replaced Garry Rogers Motorsport's Alexandre Prémat for the Gold Coast 600.

 Scott McLaughlin replaced Alexandre Prémat for Race 30 in Sydney after Prémat had to be removed from his car suffering from dehydration during Race 29 the day before.

+Wildcard entries

+There would only be one endurance wildcard for 2012.
+The number 23 entry was prepared by Dunlop Series team Minda Motorsport and operated by Kelly Racing.
+Cam Waters and Jesse Dixon would compete in the Bathurst 1000.